The Ultimate SEO Guide to Magento 2

 - Speed optimizing.

 Magento, founded in the United States in 2008, has become a leading eCommerce platform worldwide.
-That position was strengthened further with (opens in a new tab).
+That position was strengthened further with their acquisition by Adobe in 2018 (opens in a new tab).

-It’s estimated that (opens in a new tab) run on Magento world-wide.
-And according to Magento, they enabled their merchants to earn (opens in a new tab).
+It’s estimated that around 270,000 stores (opens in a new tab) run on Magento world-wide.
+And according to Magento, they enabled their merchants to earn $155 billion in revenue in 2018 (opens in a new tab).
 It’s safe to say that Magento is a household brand in eCommerce land.

 While Magento 2 is a very powerful platform, if you’re running on its default settings, you’re not going to get great SEO performance out of it.
 That’s why you need to put yourself in the position to win, and by applying all the best practices for Magento 2, you do just that.